Yay sports! First of all, if you do not partake of anything you would technically consider a “sport”, this post still applies to you. Hear me out:

 Vinicio is kind, creative, he's hilarious, and he has a smile so big and bright it melts glass.

-If you’ve ever visited my sister site for professional headshot photos (Icon Photo), you’ve seen Vinicio– he’s been the cover man on my homepage for a long time.
-Plus he’s in my new BTS video on the the dating photo FAQ page!
+If you've ever visited my sister site for professional headshot photos (Icon Photo), you've seen Vinicio-- he's been the cover man on my homepage for a long time.
+Plus he's in my new BTS video on the the dating photography packages page!

 online dating photo Belltown